SM 32x175 [2xM8] / N52 - magnetic separator

 Advantages as well as disadvantages of neodymium magnets NdFeB.

-- Wide application in advanced technologically fields – are utilized in computer drives, electric motors, medical apparatus or other advanced devices.
+- Significant importance in the industry of new technologies – are utilized in HDD drives, electric drive mechanisms, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets:

-- Health risk associated with microscopic parts of magnets are risky, in case of ingestion, which is particularly important in the context of children's health.
-It's also worth noting that miniscule components of these devices can complicate diagnosis in case of swallowing.
+- Health risk associated with microscopic parts of magnets pose a threat, in case of ingestion, which becomes significant in the context of child safety.
+Furthermore, tiny parts of these magnets have the potential to hinder the diagnostic process in case of swallowing.

 Neodymium magnets can become demagnetized at high temperatures.